November 20, 2020

 Star Ratings on Google Listings

 This is simply phase one of creating a false first impression.
 Not always, but most of the time.
 To avoid the ones who are intentionally being deceptive, ask them where that rating is from.
-If you here, “Uh, um, eeh…” you know that it is a fake.
+If you hear, “Uh, um, eeh…” you know that it is a fake.
+If they tell you, read through them to see if they were collected immediately after the sale and not once their order was completed.

 BE REALLY CAREFUL when reading reviews on Google.
-These are some of the hardest to fake.
-Unless you have a deceptive strategy in place like many do.
-Here is how you can spot this strategy.
+Look out for a very deceptive strategy that you’ll begin to see when you read the reviews.
+Here is how you can spot it:

 First, do not just look at the rating.
 If you do, you may see something like 2,323 reviews 4.7 stars!
 “WOW, that’s good.
 I’ll buy from them.”
 DON’T do that.
 You need to read the reviews.